dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 # DartPad Frontend

-This client deliberately renders a transient `lib/main.dart` CodeMirror editor before it starts the DartPad worker.
-After the first browser frame it creates an in-memory Flutter project, starts LSP and runs `pub get`.
-Ctrl/Cmd+S formats and writes the visible buffer; reloading resets the project.
+The first browser frame renders the editor shell while the DartPad worker creates the transient in-memory Flutter project.
+As soon as that workspace is available, `lib/main.dart` and `pubspec.yaml` are opened in reusable editor tabs.
+LSP initialization and `pub get` continue in the background and do not block the workspace UI.

+Ctrl/Cmd+S saves every dirty tab and formats Dart files before writing.
+Closing a dirty tab requires confirmation before its changes are discarded.
+Reloading resets the transient project.

 ## Running